deelbaarmechelen/klusbib-module/README.md

 To generate the APP_KEY, a .env file needs to exist in /app directory.
 Dokku, however, overwrites the default .env file...
 The workaround is to persist the .env file by copying it to the storage directory (which is a mounted volume - see above) and restore it from there before running the ```php artisan key:generate``` command

-**Enrich .env file with Klusbib specific settings**
+**Connection with Klusbib API**
-Extra configuration settings are required for the Klusbib module to interact with API
+Extra configuration settings are required for the Klusbib module to interact with API in .env file
 ```
 # ---------------------------------------------
 # KLUSBIB